thibaudcolas/tailwindcss-vanilla-rtl/README.md

 - It’s not apparent from the classes alone that a component is built for RTL support.
 - There is no way to mix and match physical and logical styles within a given project – it’s completely impossible to write physical direction or dimension styles.
 - Code is authored from the LTR languages’ perspective (even if both LTR and LTR are supported).

+### Vanilla functionality

+Aside from the properties and values used, this plugin does not change the way Tailwind works.
+It does not add new utilities, nor does it change the way utilities are generated.
+For example, this plugin doesn’t help with [flow-relative `transform`](https://github.com/w3c/csswg-drafts/issues/1544).
+Those will need to be manually reversed.

 ### No float support